|

 today.
 The Shock Dynamics theory adds that melt

-in the collision area also formed Earth's continental
+in the collision area also formed Earth's elevated continental

 crust, in the shape of the protocontinent in the image